How PBGC Operates

 PBGC pays monthly retirement benefits, up to a guaranteed maximum, to nearly 826,000 retirees in 4,800 pension plans that ended.
 Including those who have not yet retired and participants in multiemployer plans receiving financial assistance, PBGC is responsible for the current and future pensions of about 1.5 million people.
 You can find out if your pension plan is insured by searching our single-employer list or our multiemployer list of defined benefit pension plans.

 How We Invest Our Money

-PBGC’s investment policy is established by the agency’s Board of Directors, which is comprised of the Secretaries of Labor, Treasury, and Commerce.
-Currently, the Board has established an investment policy that requires the following asset allocations: 30 percent for equities and other non-fixed instruments, and 70 percent for fixed income.
+PBGC’s investment policy is established by the agency's Board of Directors, which is comprised of the Secretaries of Labor, Treasury, and Commerce.
+Currently, the Board has established an investment policy that requires the following asset allocations: 30 percent for non-fixed instruments and 70 percent for fixed income.
 This strategy permits an allocation range of plus or minus 5 percent.
-This investment policy was approved by PBGC’s Board at the October 13, 2015 Board meeting.
+The policy also establishes an interest rate hedge ratio of 55 percent with a range of plus or minus 5 percent.
+This investment policy received unanimous approval from the Board Members on December 15, 2016.

 Two Pension Insurance Programs

 - The single-employer program protects about 30 million workers and retirees in over 22,000 pension plans.

 - The multiemployer program protects over 10 million workers and retirees in about 1,400 pension plans.
 Multiemployer plans are set up by collectively bargained agreements involving more than one unrelated employer, generally in one industry.